Running for Office FAQ

 What and when is the ANAC Board of Directors Orientation?

-The newly elected officers and members of the ANAC Board of Directors will be invited to a power-packed orientation the morning of the Opening of Conference (typically Thursday morning).
-This Orientation will include topics such as ANAC’s Organizational structure, the workings of the National Office, ANAC Bylaws, the ANAC Organization Manual, E-Mail voting procedures, Position Statements, Financial Reporting, Committee Structures, and a whole lot more.
+The newly elected officers and members of the ANAC Board of Directors will be invited to a power-packed orientation in conjunction with the Fall Board meeting, typically held in September at ANAC's national office in Akron, Ohio.
+This Orientation will include topics such as ANAC’s Organizational structure, the workings of the National Office, ANAC Bylaws, the ANAC Organization Manual, E-Mail voting procedures, Position Statements, Financial Reporting, and Committee Structures.

 I have heard the statement that ANAC is a 100% giving Board.
 Can you tell me what this means and what can I expect as far as “giving?”